Ascription is assigning some quality or character to a

 Parents should be informed of the school's decision and given the opportunity to see,

 amend or remove the ethnic group record.
 After such ascription, the ethnic group record

 will be marked as "ascribed by the school."

-When should schools decide if ascription is necessary?
+When should schools decide if ascription is

 To ensure that schools have a consistent policy on ascription for all pupils, we recommend